igornast/data-storing-sample/README.md

 ```

 ### COMMAND
 !!
-ONLY FOR DEMONSTRATION PURPOSES - NOT WORKING
+ONLY FOR DEMONSTRATION PURPOSES

 Execute the user command to add or find a user.
 ```shell